VamshiNarmety/Adversarial-Protection-in-Face-Forgery-Detection/README.md

 Download the pre-trained face landmark detection model [here](https://github.com/VamshiNarmety/Adversarial-Protection-in-Face-Forgery-Detection/blob/main/src/preprocess/shape_predictor_81_face_landmarks.dat)<br>

+# Test model on clean Datasets
+After setting up the dataset, you can train and test the model on clean,unmodified datasets to ensure it works well on clean data.<br>
+**Train the model:** To train the model on clean datasets, run the `train_test_model(cleandata).py` file.
+- The purpose of testing on clean data is explicitly mentioned to ensure the model works well before proceeding to the attacks.
+-
 # Note
 this is just the tentative one.The complete project repository will be updated soon.